Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

    zokrates verify
    ```

-8. As a sanity check, modify `proof.json` to an invalid value and see that the verification fails.
+8. As a sanity check, modify any of the values in `proof.json` and see that the verification fails.

 ## Connecting to Ethereum